PGA Tour says players knew consequences of joining LIV Golf

 In a court filing Monday to oppose the temporary restraining order, the tour argued antitrust laws do not allow the three players ”to have their cake and eat it, too.”

+Gooch, Swafford and Jones used the same phrase in separate, legal-heavy letters to tour officials last month in protesting their suspensions and claiming the regulations were onerous and kept them from playing elsewhere.

+”I am a free agent and independent contractor.
+The Tour cannot have its cake and eat it too by trying to control me as one might an employee, while not providing me the rights and benefits an employee would receive,” each letter said.

-“Despite knowing full well that they would breach TOUR Regulations and be suspended for doing so, Plaintiffs have joined competing golf league LIV Golf, which has paid them tens and hundreds of millions of dollars in guaranteed money supplied by Saudi Arabia’s sovereign wealth fund,” the tour said in its opposing motion.
+The PGA Tour argued in its opposing motion, ”Despite knowing full well that they would breach TOUR Regulations and be suspended for doing so, Plaintiffs have joined competing golf league LIV Golf, which has paid them tens and hundreds of millions of dollars in guaranteed money supplied by Saudi Arabia’s sovereign wealth fund.”

+LIV Golf CEO Greg Norman said in a statement, ”I believe players have the right to play when and where they choose so their talents can take them as far and high as possible.”

+”I believe all players – whether they choose to play with LIV or the PGA Tour – understand and appreciate the purpose and importance of the players’ legal actions, across the globe,” Norman said. ”The PGA Tour is trying to cast this as `us’ against `them.’
+The players know better.”

 The tour contends player knew they would be ineligible for the FedEx Cup playoffs ”when they accepted millions from LIV to breach their agreements” with the tour.